kolint/kolint/.github/ISSUE_TEMPLATE/rule-proposal.md

 name: Rule proposal
 about: Propose a new rule for KO Lint
 title: ''
-labels: 'type: rule proposal, status: needs verification'
+labels: 'status: triage, type: rule proposal'
 assignees: ''

 ---